nimblehq/flutter-templates/docs/proposal-ai-generation-migration.md

 ---

+> 💡 **Scope reminder:** this proposal covers the generation phase only.
+Out of scope (separate tickets if/after this lands): the optional build-retry harness, additional sample variants (different architectures, library presets like Firebase/Sentry), and Claude Code skills integration.

+---

 ## Decision needed

 This is a **POC**, not a merge candidate.
 PR #290 exists so you can read the actual code and run it locally — it won't be merged as-is.